You may wish to see an introductory page first.

 Ouloug Beg Medrese (courtyard)

 In 1220 Samarkand was seized and pillaged by the Mongols of Genghis Khan.
-It slowly recovered from the Mongol invasion, but the city was rebuilt a few miles to the south of the old one.
+It slowly recovered from that calamity, but the city was rebuilt a few miles to the south of the old one.
 This explains why Samarkand does not have monuments of its ancient past.

-In 1369 Timur, a warlord who had gained control over much of the region, chose Samarkand as the capital of his possessions.
-In the next thirty years Timur waged war on all the neighbouring countries and established one of the largest known empires, which included Syria, parts of the Anatolian tableland and Persia.
+In 1369 Timur (aka Tamerlane or Tamburlaine), a warlord who had gained control over much of the region, chose Samarkand as the capital of his possessions.
+In the next thirty years he waged war on all the neighbouring countries and eventually established one of the largest known empires, which included Syria, parts of the Anatolian tableland and Persia.